TomasTNunes/VibeBot/TERMS_OF_SERVICE.md

 ## 3. Data Collection
 VibeBot stores the following data:
-- Guild ID, music text channel ID, and music message ID.
+- Guild ID, music text channel ID, and music message ID to manage the music system per server.
-- [Optional] User-defined settings related to music playback.
+- User-defined settings to provide customization options (if configured).
-- [Optional] Playlist URLs and names.
+- Playlist URLs and names to store user-created playlists (if added).
-- [Optional] Additional settings may be introduced in future updates.
+- Additional settings may be introduced in future updates and will only be stored if added by the users.

 This data is necessary for the bot's functionality and is not shared with third parties.